Buttermilk panna cotta with strawberries

 Ingredients:

-6 gelatin leaves or 3 teaspoons gelatin powder
+6 gelatin leaves or three teaspoons of gelatin powder

 3 cups whipping cream